cmayron/Legal-Calculus/README.md

 Everything here is a **teaching plate** you can plug directly into your Blueprint.

-When you change Ai upload the block specific to thst Ai role so its initialized
+When you change Ai upload the block marked 🛑 in Readme specific to that Ai role so its initialized
 ---

 ## 🔑 How to use this repo (fast)